skarlekar/fargate-patterns/README.md

 ## What is AWS Fargate?
 Put simply, **AWS Fargate** is a managed, compute engine provided by AWS to run your containers without having to worry about managing a cluster of servers.
 You don't have to choose server types, upgrade or patch servers or optimize container packing on your clusters.
+This is analogous to hailing a taxi

 If you are used to traditional container management, you will really appreciate Fargate allowing you to focus on the 'Dev' part of designing and building your applications and removing the 'Ops' part of managing infrastructure from your 'DevOps' responsibilities.

-JuWith Fargate, all you do is package your application in containers, specify the CPU and memory requirements, define networking and IAM policies, and launch the application.
+Just as you don't specify which carWith Fargate, all you do is package your application in containers, specify the CPU and memory requirements, define networking and IAM policies, and launch the application.
 Fargate takes care of scaling so that you don't have to worry about provisioning enough compute resources for your containers to scale out.